EA is keeping up the pace with new updates for The Sims 4, but we've been somewhat left in the dark on The Sims 5 as of late.

-However, EA has often stuck to the formula of releasing a new Sims game as a PC exclusive for the first few years.
+However, EA has mostly stuck to releasing each Sims game as a PC exclusive for the first few years.

-Therefore, if we are to see The Sims 5 arrive to next-gen consoles, it may well be a few years down the line.
+So if we do see The Sims 5 on next-gen consoles, it may take another couple years.

 However, this isn’t definite and with both the PS5 and Xbox 2020 set to break new boundaries in the gaming world, EA may well adopt a different strategy that encompasses the new consoles.